UB-Mannheim/PalMA/INSTALL.md

 Please change entries in `palma.ini` according to your local installation.
 These include at least the entries `theme` and `start_url`.

+Optionally we can create the language files for the translations of the user interface.

+    make -C /var/www/html

-At last we need to grant write access to www-data so that the web server can create and modify a sqlite3 database `palma.db`, a directory for file uploads can be created automatically and some viewer programs can write their configuration data.
+At last we need to grant write access to www-data so that the web server can create and modify the sqlite3 database `palma.db`, a directory for file uploads can be created automatically and some viewer programs can write their configuration data.